AION: Aerial Indoor Object-Goal Navigation Using Dual-Policy Reinforcement Learning: Related Works

 \subsection{Aerial ObjectNav on Drones}

 Existing aerial ObjectNav research is largely explored under the vision-language navigation (VLN) paradigm, particularly in outdoor environments~\cite{lee2025citynav, xiao2025uav, liu2023aerialvln, wang2025uav}.
-Liu~\cite{liu2025indooruav} extended aerial VLN to indoor scenarios but ignores flight dynamics and safety.
-In addition, Huang~\cite{DBLP:conf/icra/HuangMZB23} achieved efficient indoor ObjectNav on both ground and aerial robots but in known environments with a pre-built global map.
+Liu~\cite{liu2025indooruav} extended aerial VLN to indoor scenarios, but it was not validated on a drone system, where low-level control dynamics, real-time execution and navigation safety need to be considered.
 The nature of VLN on drones lies in grounding language and vision to follow human instructions.
 However, VLN struggles to explore the environment when prebuilt maps or detailed textual guidance are unavailable.
 Therefore, aerial VLN methods do not apply to classical ObjectNav tasks when only the target object class is specified.
-So far, 3D ObjectNav in indoor environments remains largely unresolved, and we focus on end-to-end vision-based solutions to avoid dependence on perfect pose estimation and pre-built maps.
+So far, 3D ObjectNav in indoor environments remains largely unresolved, and we focus on end-to-end vision-based solutions to avoid dependence on external localization and pre-built maps.